zyedidia/knit/man/knit.md

 `a`, `b`, and `c`.
 In general, you should never refer to the `:build` rule since doing so will usually create a build cycle.

+## Default rule

+If you run `knit` without a target, Knit will build the first non-meta rule.

+## Rule priority

+If several rules with recipes that could be used to build a file, Knit uses the last one.
+In other words, defining a rule later will override previous definitions of a rule.
+However, if a later rule does not have a recipe, it will not override the rule for the target, but instead just add the new prerequisites for that target to the previous rule.

+If several rules from different buildsets could be used to build a target, the rule from the buildset for the target's directory is attempted first.
+If it does not exist, then rules are attempted from all other buildsets and the last one to match is used (later rules override earlier rules).

 ## Built-in Lua syntax

 * `$ ...`: creates a rule.
 The rule is formatted using string interpolation.